Discover the Benefits and Applications of Voice Coil Actuators

 Electrothermal Analysis – Winding loss and temperature calculation of the voice coil actuator

-This analysis will focus on the electromagnetic losses and the temperature generated in the voice coil actuator.
-Since eddy effect is neglected, copper losses (winding losses) are the main electromagnetic losses in this actuator.
-Due to the Joule law, current flowing the winding conductors generates a heat -called Joule heat.
-Hence, the temperature of the voice actuator will rise quickly and proportionally to the applied voltage.
+This analysis focuses on electromagnetic losses and the resultant temperature increase in the voice coil actuator.
+With eddy currents disregarded, copper losses (winding losses) constitute the primary electromagnetic losses.
+As per the Joule law, current flow through the winding conductors generates Joule heat, leading to a proportional rise in the actuator's temperature.

 Winding losses results